Yourhosting Review: Solid Performance, Poor Elsewhere

 Security

-Hosting features and extras
+Hosting features and add-ons

-Yourhosting offers the following features and perks:
+Yourhosting offers the following features and extras:

 - Automatic backups (go back 5 days)